cased/supersonic/README.md

 ### Update Single File

-Sometimes you just want to update a single file and create a PR for it.
-You can either provide the content directly as a string, or point to a local file that contains the changes:
+There are two ways to update a single file and create a PR for it.
+You can either provide the content directly as a string, or point to a local file that contains the new code:

 ```python
 # Update with content directly